mashazyu/doggos-list-react-js/README.md

 # Setup Instructions & Available Scripts

-First of all, please run `npm i` to install project dependancies.
+First of all, please run `npm i` to install project dependencies.

 In the project directory, you can run: